-How Does Speedwell Grow?
+How Speedwell Grows

-Process of Planting and Caring for Speedwell
+Planting and Caring for Speedwell

-Speedwell is planted best when it is grown in fertile and well-drained soil with natural sunshine.
+Speedwell does best when it is grown in fertile and well-drained soil with natural sunshine.

-Typically, planters choose spring as the season to plant speedwell in.

-However, Veronica is able to be sowed by seed in a container with a cold frame during the fall season.
-After planting, planters break up the soil and mix in the compost before they create a hole that is about double the size of the speedwell's container.
+Typically, planters choose spring as the season to plant speedwell; however, Veronica is able to be sowed by seed in a container with a cold frame during the fall season.
+Planters break up the soil where the Speedwell is to be planted and mix in the compost.
+Then they create a hole that is about double the size of the speedwell's container.